NLog/NLog.github.io/_posts/2015-03-27-NLog-4-0-roadmap-and-release-date.md

 ---

-With the upcoming release of 4.0, we're doing some things differently: we are time-boxing the release and so the release date is now already known : Jun 2nd, 2015, a year after the release of 3.0!
+With the upcoming release of 4.0, we're doing some things differently: we are time-boxing the release and so the release date is now already known: June 2nd, 2015, a year after the release of 3.0!

 Issues for 4.0 are now prioritized with the  [MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method).
 In short this means: